Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1.1 - Send Hubway Data to Iot Hub/README.md

     *  You should see Hello World printed in the debug console
     *  Once your are satisifed your environment works, delete program.cs

+## Azure Credentials

+Note:  If this is the first time logging into Azure from Visual Studio Code.

+1. Press Control Shift P
+2. Enter Azure and select Sign in to Azure Cloud

 ## Update code

 1. Edit the simulated-device.csproj